Laura A. Hernández

 Laura A. Hernández joined the faculty of Baylor Law School in 2008 following 11 years as a litigator.
-She teaches Remedies, Separation of Church and State, Law of Entertainment Industries, and Insurance Law.
+She teaches Immigration Law and Civil Rights Actions.

 Prior to Baylor Law School, Professor Hernández practiced law at Bickel & Brewer, L.L.P. in Dallas, Akin, Gump, Strauss, Hauer, & Feld, L.L.P., in San Antonio, and Skadden, Arps, Slate, Meagher & Flom, L.L.P. in Los Angeles.
 Her clients included publicly held Fortune 100 companies involved in the oil and gas, entertainment and insurance industries.

 Professor Hernández attended Stanford University, where she graduated with a B.A. in Economics and a B.A. in Communications.
 She attended law school at Southern Methodist University.
 Among many other honors at SMU, she was named the Sarah T. Hughes Law Scholar for the Class of 1996, a full scholarship awarded by the Dallas Bar Foundation.

 Professor Hernández's scholarship to date has focused on the legal issues facing recent immigrants to the United States.
 She has written for numerous publications, including The National Law Journal and the Southern California Review of Law & Social Justice, where she addressed the citizenship rights of children born in the United States to undocumented immigrants.
 Most recently, she presented a paper at the Oxford University Round Table titled, "Is There a Place for the Wise Latina, or Wise Woman, in the Legal Academy?"